WHAT YOU SHOULD KNOW:

 Malnutrition occurs when you do not get enough calories or nutrients to keep you healthy.
 Nutrients include protein, fat, carbohydrates, vitamins, and minerals.

 AFTER YOU LEAVE:

-- Vitamins and minerals: These may help replace vitamins and minerals your body needs.
-These may be given through an IV, as a shot, or as a pill.
+- Vitamins and minerals may be needed to replace vitamins and minerals your body needs.
+They may be given in your IV, as a shot, or as a pill.

-- Appetite stimulants: These medicines help improve your appetite so you will want to eat more.
+- Appetite stimulants are medicines that help improve your appetite so you will want to eat more.

 Write down your questions so you remember to ask them during your visits.

-- Find support: If you cannot buy or prepare the right kinds of foods, talk to your primary healthcare provider.
+- Find support.
+If you cannot buy or prepare the right kinds of foods, talk to your PHP.
 Ask for information about community programs that can help you.

 - You lose a large amount of weight within a short amount of time.

 - You feel depressed, confused, tired, irritable, and you do not feel like eating.